FH-Potsdam/teaching-parametric-design/src/site/de/2d/03_3-conditions.md

 }
 ```

-The commands inside `else` catch all coniditions that were not matched above.
+The commands inside `else`, catch all coniditions that were not matched above.

 In such a series of `if` conditions, the system works from the top to the bottom, as soon as one conidition is met, the others are ignored.
 If you want to catch conditions not connected to one another, don't use the `else if` command: